seagle0128/doom-modeline/README.md

 - A window number segment for `ace-window`, `winum` and `window-numbering`
 - An indicator for modal editing state, including `evil`, `overwrite`, `god`, `ryo` and `xah-fly-keys`, etc.
-- An indicator for battery status
+- An indicator for `battery` status
 - An indicator for current input method
 - An indicator for debug state
 - An indicator for remote host
 - An indicator for LSP state with `lsp-mode` or `eglot`
 - An indicator for GitHub notifications
 - An indicator for unread emails with `mu4e-alert`
-- An indicator for irc notifications with `circe`, `rcirc` or `erc`
+- An indicator for IRC notifications with `circe`, `rcirc` or `erc`
 - An indicator for buffer position which is compatible with `nyan-mode`
-- An indicator for party parrot
+- An indicator for party `parrot`
 - An indicator for PDF page number with `pdf-tools`
 - An indicator for markdown/org preview with `grip`
-- Truncated file name, file icon, buffer state and project name in buffer information segment, which is compatible with `project`, `find-file-in-project` and `projectile`.
+- Truncated file name, file icon, buffer state and project name in buffer information segment, which is compatible with `project`, `projectile` and `find-file-in-project`.
 - New mode-line for `Info-mode` buffers
 - New package mode-line for `paradox`
 - New mode-line for `helm` buffers